fairmutex/Movie-App/README.md

 This was created with the mindset that it is not a system for production so I was experimenting with UX in reducing clicks required to enjoy the experience. (not the usual kind of content delivery).

-The following is only for large screens:
+The following is only for large screens > 800px:
 Application is in the middle of the orange rectangle and is displayed only if the mouse is hovering.

 I just learned the hard way about Video playing in Firefox and IE, so it works best in Chrome with less favourable fall backs for the rest.